smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 4. Migrate the selected applications.
 5. Validate application behavior, post-migration.

 vRealize Network Insight Cloud can help with step 1, 2, 3, and 5.
-[VMware HCX](https://cloud.vmware.com/vmware-hcx) -- workload migration tool extraordinaire, can help with step 3.
+[VMware HCX](https://cloud.vmware.com/vmware-hcx) -- workload migration tool extraordinaire, can help with step 4.
 This chapter focuses heavily on step 2, and 3 which are critical in the planning phase.
 For the scoop on step 1, refer back to the chapter about [Application Discovery](#ch-application-discovery).

 {id: ch-application-discovery-assessment}
 ## Application Discovery & Assessment

 It's quite common to have an incomplete CMDB or to have multiple sources where applications and the associated workloads are documented. vRealize Network Insight can use a combination of sources (tags, naming conventions, CMDB input) to discover the applications from the infrastructure metadata.
 For more details on application discovery, refer back to the chapter about [Application Discovery](#ch-application-discovery).

 After getting the applications into Network Insight, there is a clear view of application dependencies and network requirements.
-Navigate to the Security Planner (refer back to [Analyzing Network Flows(#ch-analyzing-network-flows) for a refresher) and group the donut by Applications.
+Navigate to the Security Planner (refer back to [Analyzing Network Flows](#ch-analyzing-network-flows) for a refresher) and group the donut by Applications.

 {caption: "Application Migration Planning -- Dependency mapping", id: "fig-application-migration-planning", width: "70%"}
 ![](images/image26.png)